 Although Ndagire faced many hardships, she always had a smile on her face and was thrilled to stay with the team during the medical mission.
 During Alex’s one week stay in Kavule, a strong bond developed between the two despite not knowing the same language and being unable to communicate through spoken words without the assistance of a translator.
 At the end of the trip, Alex was so moved by Ndagire and her story that she offered to sponsor Ndagire to go to boarding school knowing that such an opportunity would afford Ndagire a quality education, an eventual way out of poverty, and an overall better life.
 Today, nearly three years later, Ndagire is thriving.
 She now speaks English fluently, has improved her grades, is well fed, healthy, well taken care of, and most importantly is happy.
 She and Alex maintain a relationship and see each other twice a year.
 For the cost of a daily small coffee, Ndagire has been given a taste of a life she would have never known otherwise.

 After returning home from Uganda, Alex shared her story with her friends and family.
 Immediately, her sister, Kristina stepped in to sponsor a now classmate of Ndagire, Namugenyi Stella.
 With the generosity of their friends and family, Alex and Kristina have been able to find sponsors for 16 children at different schools of various ages and circumstances.
 They visited the country together in August 2019 and had the opportunity to meet the sponsored children.
 Seeing the impact of how these sponsorships have changed the trajectory of these children’s lives, strengthened their desire to want to do more.
 Believing that education creates opportunity, a way out of poverty, and improved health outcomes, Alex and Kristina decided that the best way to support an impoverished community would be to build a primary school that provides quality education and opportunities for success and thus Waves of Education was born.

 To bring this idea to life, we have partnered with Waves of Health, a nonprofit medical outreach organization founded in 2007.
 Waves of Health’s primary mission is to support the primary health care needs of underserved communities in the developing world.
 Waves of Health currently operates bi-annual medical missions to the Dominican Republic and annual medical missions to Uganda.

-We strongly believe that by providing quality education, healthcare, and various training programs/opportunities that we can achieve our vision of empowering a local community .to change its narrative and rise above poverty.
+Waves of Education strongly believes that by providing quality education, healthcare, and various training programs/opportunities that we can achieve our vision of empowering a local community to change its narrative and rise above poverty.